KFTrack/KinKal/README.md

 scons test
 ```

-Test programs will be built in the bin directory under `build/`.
+Test programs will be built in the `bin/` directory.
 Run them with `--help` in the `build` directory to get a list of run parameters.

 ### Build FAQ
 #### (MacOS) Brew not working